-- Hong Kong’s total exports to Turkey slid by 20% to US$423 million in the first half of 2017, while imports from Turkey soared by 88% to US$319 million.
+- Hong Kong’s total exports to Turkey slid by 5% to US$848 million in the first eleven months of 2017, while imports from Turkey soared by 56% to US$517 million.

-- With a long-term development goal to increase GDP to US$2 trillion, per-capita GDP to US$25,000 and exports to US$500 billion, and to reduce unemployment rate to 5% and pull down the inflation rate to lower, single digit levels to coincide with the centenary of the country in 2023, the Grand National Assembly of Turkey approved on 1 July 2013 the Tenth Development Plan (2014-2018) with an aim to move up the value chain hierarchy, rank among high income countries and solve the absolute poverty problem.
+- With a vision to increase GDP to US$2 trillion, per-capita GDP to US$25,000 and exports to US$500 billion, and to reduce unemployment rate to 5% and pull down the inflation rate to lower, single digit levels to coincide with the centenary of the country in 2023, the Grand National Assembly of Turkey approved on 1 July 2013 the Tenth Development Plan (2014-2018) with an aim to move up the value chain hierarchy, rank among high income countries and solve the absolute poverty problem.
 In September 2017, the Turkish government further released a Medium-Term Programme (MTP) to reveal its economic projections and fiscal targets for 2018-2020, aiming to hike the annual GDP growth target to 5.5%.

 - To encourage investments with the potential to reduce dependency on the importation of intermediate goods vital to the country’s strategic sectors such as agriculture and food, automotive, business services, chemicals, electronics, energy and renewables, financial services, healthcare and pharmaceuticals, ICT, infrastructure, machinery, manufacturing, mining , real estate, tourism and transportation and logistics, the Turkish government has put in place investment incentives including VAT/customs duty exemption and social security premium support.

 - Effective as of 1 January 2012, local and foreign investors have equal access to the new investment incentives system comprised of four different schemes, namely General Investment Incentives Scheme, Regional Investment Incentives Scheme, Large-Scale Investment Incentives Scheme and Strategic Investment Incentives Scheme.
-More information on the investment environment and the relevant regulations can be found at the Investment Support and Promotion Agency of Turkey (ISPAT) and HKTDC Research.
+More information on the investment environment and the relevant regulations can be found at the Investment Support and Promotion Agency of Turkey (ISPAT).

-- The inflows of foreign direct investment (FDI) to Turkey exceeded US$17.2 billion in 2015, with China contributing US$628 million.
-As of the end of 2015, China’s total stock of FDI to Turkey topped US$1.3 billion, up from US$12 million in 2007.
+- The inflows of foreign direct investment (FDI) to Turkey totalled US$12.0 billion last year.
+As of the end of 2016, China’s total stock of FDI to Turkey exceeded US$1.0 billion, up from US$12 million in 2007.
 Hong Kong, holding an FDI position of US$32 million in equity capital in 2016, was the 7th largest Asian investor in Turkey, behind Japan, Malaysia, Singapore, South Korea, the Chinese mainland and India.
-To accommodate greater synergies, Hong Kong and Turkey are in the process of negotiating a Comprehensive Double Taxation Agreement (CDTA).
+To accommodate greater synergies, Hong Kong and Turkey are in the process of negotiating a Comprehensive Double Taxation Agreement (CDTA), starting from August 2016.

 Current Economic Situation